Brooke Langton

-Brooke Langton (born November 27, 1970) is an American actress.
-She had significant guest roles on the NBC series Friday Night Lights and on Life, in which Langton played a district attorney.
-She found early success on The Net (1998–99), and she was the female lead in the 2000 comedy film The Replacements.
+Brooke Langton is an American actress.
+She starred as Samantha Reilly in the Fox prime time soap opera Melrose Place (1996–1998) and as Angela Bennett in the USA Network thriller series The Net (1998–99).
+Langton also was the female lead in the 2000 comedy film The Replacements.
+She later had significant guest roles on the NBC series Friday Night Lights and on Life, in which Langton played a lawyer and then a deputy district attorney.

-Early life
+Life and career

-Langton was born in Arizona, United States.
-Her love of improvisational theatre started at Second City in Chicago.
-Studying with acting Larry Moss and Ivanna Chubbock, Langton pursued independent films.
-Her first films Swingers, directed by Doug Lyman, and then Reach the Rock, produced by John Hughes (cult movie director of 16 Candles and many other iconic hits) as well as starring with Djimon Hounsou in another indy film Ink.
+Langton's love of improvisational theatre started at Second City in Chicago.
+Studying acting with Larry Moss and Ivana Chubbuck, Langton pursued independent films.
+Her first films were Swingers, directed by Doug Liman, and then Reach the Rock, produced by John Hughes (cult movie director of Sixteen Candles and many other iconic hits).

 Langton was a regular cast member in the ABC adventure drama series, Extreme, co-starring opposite Julie Bowen and James Brolin.

 In 1996, Langton joined the cast of the Fox prime time series Melrose Place, playing Samantha Reilly Campbell.
 She starred in the show during its fifth and sixth season, leaving early in the seventh season.
 After leaving Melrose Place, Langton was cast as lead in the USA Network series, The Net, a television drama based on the 1995 film of the same name.
 Langton portrayed the character Angela Bennett, who was played by Sandra Bullock in the film.
 The series was canceled after one season.
 She later starred alongside Keanu Reeves and Gene Hackman in the 2000 film The Replacements, her biggest feature credit to date.
 Langton also co-starred in the comedy films Playing Mona Lisa (2000), and Kiss the Bride (2002).